the ParametricPath to represent with a numerical table

 the PathPoint used for input and output;

-value and table index are stored in ppt
+the p value and table index are stored in ppt.

 Finds point p2 on the path that is a given distance from given point p1.
 We start the search by finding the point on the path nearest to given point p2.
 The initial location of p2 determines which side of the path of p1 we find p2 on.